Felicity Rodgers & Narelle Craig

 How did you get your business started?

-Our businesses started in 2002 as myself in our one bedroom flat in Clifton Hill with a $2000 tax return to help fund my first job.
+Our businesses started in 2002 as me in our one bedroom flat in Clifton Hill with a $2000 tax return to help fund my first job.
 Prior to this I had studied Fashion Design at RMIT and straight from university began a fashion label with a fellow student.

 It was during this time we were approached by businesses to design and produce fashionable uniforms and from this I recognised a niche in the uniform market that I decided to fill.

-I worked solo for 6 years with the support of my husband Paul working behind the scenes helping me establish systems and packing orders at night when our children were in bed.
+I worked solo for six years with the support of my husband Paul working behind the scenes helping me establish systems and packing orders at night when our children were in bed.
 In 2008 my sister Narelle joined me in the business after working in London for several years.